Who Wants to Be a Millionaire?: Hot Seat format

 In November 2008, the Italian version modified the format of the show under the title Edizione Straordinaria (lit.
 'Extraordinary Edition').
 In this variation of the game, six contestants take part, with each taking it in turns to answer questions and build up their prize fund.
 Utilising the time limit format introduced in the American version, this variation on the format grants a contestant the right to pass the question on to another player, who cannot pass it on themselves, while eliminating both the option of walking away from a question, and the use of lifelines.
 If a contestant cannot pass on or correctly answer a question, they are eliminated, and the highest cash value they made is removed.
 The game ends when all contestants are eliminated or the question for the highest cash value is answered – if a contestant who answers the final question gives a correct answer, they win that prize; if the final question is answered incorrectly, or the last contestant is eliminated, they win a small prize, provided they reach the fifth-question safety net.
 This format was later introduced to various markets over the course of a four-year-period from 2009 to 2012, including Norway, Hungary, Spain, Vietnam, Indonesia, Australia, and Chile.

 In 2009, the Australian version was modified to use the new Italian format, and the name was also changed from "Extraordinary Edition" to "Hot Seat".
 In 2017, as part of new modification to the format, the game incorporated the use of the Fastest Finger First round, with the winner able to select a lifeline, out of three that the show provided.

+In 2026, the UK also introduced Millionaire Hot Seat as a separate programme, whilst still continuing to produce the classic show.
+It follows a very similar ruleset as Australia's original Hot Seat format.